hummingbird-project/hummingbird/README.md

 HummingbirdCore contains a Swift NIO based HTTP server.
 You will find the code for it in the [hummingbird-core](https://github.com/hummingbird-project/hummingbird-core) repository.
 The HTTP server is initialized with a object conforming to protocol `HBHTTPResponder` which defines how your server responds to an HTTP request.
 The HTTP server can be extended to support TLS and HTTP2 via the `HummingbirdTLS` and `HummingbirdHTTP2` libraries also available in the hummingbird-core repository.

+HummingbirdCore can be used separately from Hummingbird if you want to write your own web application framework.

 ## Hummingbird

 Hummingbird is a lightweight and flexible web application framework that runs on top of HummingbirdCore.
 It is designed to require the minimum number of dependencies: `swift-backtrace`, `swift-log`, `swift-nio`, `swift-nio-extras`, `swift-service-lifecycle` and `swift-metrics` and makes no use of Foundation.